Understanding Plant-based Nutrition Whole

 Benefits of drinking enough water

 Water is essential for our overall health and well-being.
 Staying hydrated helps regulate body temperature, lubricates joints, flushes out toxins, and aids in digestion.
-It is important to drink enough water throughout the day, especially when following a plant-based diet that is rich in fiber.
+It’s important to drink enough water throughout the day, especially when following a plant-based diet that’s rich in fiber.

 Choosing hydrating whole foods